doriantaylor/rb-forget-passwords/README.md

 > it gets its own template file.
 Anything that needs to be addressed
 > in any individual state, save for a small number of substitutions in
 > text nodes or attribute values, can be done by supplanting its file
-> with a new one.
-Any styling or page composition needed to knit these
+> with a different one.
+Any styling or page composition needed to knit
-> states into their surroundings can be handled through an exterior
+> these states into their surroundings can be handled through an
-> mechanism, which I will endeavour to write up separately.
-I may
+> exterior mechanism, which I will endeavour to write up separately.
+I
-> consider different or additional template mechanisms (e.g. markdown,
+> may consider different or additional template mechanisms
-> or any of the zillion non-standard template engines) at some point
+> (e.g. markdown, or any of the zillion non-standard template engines)
-> in the future.
+> at some point in the future.

 The configuration parameter `transform` under `templates` will cause an `xml-stylesheet` processing instruction to be inserted into all